 First, we developed a countrywide consumer education campaign to raise awareness of the benefits of mobile money, facilitating a partnership between DRC's three biggest mobile network operators and the Central Bank to collectively endorse and finance the campaign.
 Second, we are providing expertise to help network operators develop tailored marketing strategies for the poorer population, focusing on strengthening mobile money agent networks.
 Third, we are supporting the design of new mobile money based products and services for low-income customers.

-- We work to improve Congolese people's confidence in branchless banking through educational campaigns to facilitate the adoption of digital means of payment;
+Improve the Congolese population's confidence in branchless banking through educational communication in order to facilitate the adoption of digital means of payment.

-- We identify specific needs to develop products suitable for low-income customers.
+Indicate the specific needs of products suitable for low-income customers: